This Fine Tuning session is about launching your help center community, including:

-Once you have your credentials and proper role permissions in Zendesk, there’s no use in waiting!
-Dive right in and get comfortable with our beautifully simple software.
+Once you have Gather, there’s no use in waiting!
+Dive right in and get comfortable creating your community.

-- Log in to your Help Center and start testing Community features available today.
 If your Help Center is live and you’d prefer to play in a safe space, you can spin up a 30 day trial to test the functionality.
-Read more;

-- Demo to internal stakeholders and gather feedback
+- Demo to internal stakeholders and collect feedback

 Staff your team:

 - Your Community Manager should be passionate, organized, and able to respond or direct posts in a timely manner.
 They should also have a solid background in your product or service to build trust from day one.
 Depending on your company size, this can be a full time role or a function of a broader owner.